thri60/thri60/README.md

 - 👋 Hi, I’m @thri60
 - 👀 I’m interested in software development (web/mobile)
 - 🌱 I’m currently learning Quasar Framework
-- 💞️ I’m looking to collaborate on an quasar framework related projects
+- 💞️ I’m looking to collaborate on any project but with a preference to quasar framework related projects
 - 📫 How to reach me michaeli.netlify.app

 <!---